Neat-Keat/TUnotes/SEM5/BIOL200/Day 3.md

 	E:: 15
 	AMass: 31

 #EX A neutral atom has an atomic mass of 12 and 6 neutrons.
-WHat is the atomic number and how many electrons does it have?
+What is the atomic number and how many electrons does it have?
 	P: 6
 	N: 6
 	E: 6